-We’ll look (briefly) at the city’s history, its layout, what it offers visitors, and some basic information on issues like public transport and languages.
+We’ll look (briefly) at what the city offers visitors, its history, its layout, and some basic information on issues like public transport and languages.

 (The Graben pedestrianised street in the city centre)

-Vienna owes its size (and much of its beauty) to the legacy of the Habsburg dynasty that ruled over large areas of Europe for many centuries.
-Vienna sat at the centre of Habsburg authority for hundreds of years.
+Vienna owes its size (and much of its beauty) to the legacy of the Habsburg monarchy that ruled over large areas of Europe for many centuries.
+Wien (to give it its German name) sat at the centre of Habsburg authority for almost all that period.

-Monumental buildings and great art abound because various Emperors, Empresses, and aristocrats constantly engaged in a game of one-upmanship in architecture and interior decoration.
+So monumental buildings abound (also because various Emperors, Empresses, and their families constantly engaged in a game of one-upmanship in architecture).

 The city’s history predates the Habsburgs, of course.
-The Romans settled here, for example, but the “modern” history really began in the 12th century when Vienna became a duchy.
-We still have churches and other buildings from those early times.
+The Romans settled here, for example, when Vienna was known as Vindobona.
+And we still have churches that date back over 1000 years.

 What Vienna offers